 Forgiveness does not mean condoning wrongful behaviour.
-On the contrary, the need to forgive implies that some wrongdoing occurred.
 Forgiveness is self-liberation from the burden of anger and the desire for vengeance, and it changes us in ways we cannot fully anticipate.

 To paraphrase the Talmud: Who is forgiven?
 One who forgives others (Rosh Hashanah 17a).
 Many of us know from experience the enlivening catharsis and transformation that forgiveness brings.
 But we also know that it is not easily attained; it requires a radical shift in our inner life.